doersino/nyum/README.md

 * [Pandoc](https://pandoc.org) – version 2.8 (released in November 2019) or later.

     On macOS, assuming you're using [Homebrew](https://brew.sh), `brew install pandoc` will do the trick.
 On Linux, your package manager almost certainly has it (although the version it provides might be outdated – recent binaries are available [here](https://github.com/jgm/pandoc/releases/latest)).
-As for Windows: I haven't used it in a decade, so [you're on your own](https://pandoc.org/installing.html).

 That's it, only one dependency!
 Hooray!

-(Since `build.sh` relies on some Bash-specific bits and bobs, you'll also need that – but since it's the default shell on most systems, you're likely running it already.)
+(Since `build.sh` relies on some Bash-specific bits and bobs, you'll also need that – but since it's the default shell on most non-Windows systems, you're likely running it already.
+If you're a Windows user, don't despair: Through the magic of [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and possibly [some Git or text editor reconfiguration to deal with line endings](https://github.com/doersino/nyum/issues/10), it's definitely possible to run this tool.
+If you run into trouble, feel free to [file an issue](https://github.com/doersino/nyum/issues), but know that I might be unable to offer much well-founded advice as I haven't used Windows in a decade.)

 ### Configuration